Goran Đorović

-Goran Đorović (Горан Ђopoвић; born 11 November 1971) is a Serbian retired footballer who played mainly a central defender but also as a left back.
+Goran Đorović (Горан Ђopoвић; born 11 November 1971) is a Serbian former professional footballer who played mainly a central defender but also as a left-back.

-In his country, he played for Prishtina and Red Star.
+In his country, he played for Priština and Red Star.
 He spent the rest of his career in Spain after arriving there in 1997, representing Celta, Deportivo and Elche.

 Đorović went into coaching upon retiring, serving as the manager of the Serbian national under-21 team.

 Club career

 Đorović was born in Pristina, Socialist Federal Republic of Yugoslavia.
 Having initially played for his hometown club FK Priština, he joined Red Star Belgrade in 1993.
 He went on to appear in exactly 100 league matches and, aged almost 26, moved abroad after signing with Spanish club RC Celta de Vigo.

-Soon, interest arose from major teams, such as U.C.
-Sampdoria and Arsenal.
+Soon, interest arose from major teams, such as UC Sampdoria and Arsenal.
 However, he decided to stay at least for the 1998–99 season at Celta, where he would eventually share teams with his brother Zoran (who had absolutely no impact for the Galicians) and play 126 competitive games, his La Liga debut coming on 31 August 1997 in a 2–1 home win against Real Zaragoza.

 Having had one attempt to sign the player previously rebuffed, Deportivo de La Coruña manager Javier Irureta signed Đorović in 2001, having already bought him from Red Star four years earlier.
 However, the player's career at Depor would be constantly marred by injuries as he earned over €2 million per season, one of the highest in the squad.

 For 2003–04, Đorović was loaned alongside Dani Mallo, Roberto Acuña and José Manuel, to Elche CF in the second division.
 After featuring rarely throughout the campaign he returned to Deportivo, and was immediately released despite still having one year in his contract.
 He retired shortly after.